cumbach/testing123/README.md

 We already have general wireframes drawn up.
 At the Hackathon we will primarily focus on creating a MVP Smart Contract that we can display in a web browser.
 We will need to discuss the design more when we have a better idea of MVP.
+We will only need to be running a local node an hooking it up to a local server for display:
+![flow]

 ## MVP
 In this repo, I'm simulating (work in progress) a basic contract that I think has our Minimum Viable Product.